-Something we’ve noticed among business owners, incorporated professionals, and entrepreneurs is they can never be sure exactly where the money they earn is going.
-But just because this is a common problem doesn’t mean it has to apply to you.
-The difference between someone who is successful and someone who is doing ok can be down to many things, but poor cash flow management is one of the leading culprits.
+Something we’ve noticed among business owners is they can never be sure exactly where the money they earned is going.
+The difference between someone who is successful and someone who is doing average can be down to many things, but poor cash flow management is one of the leading culprits.

 And maybe you’re thinking to yourself, “I have a budget!
 Isn’t that the same as cash flow management?”

 Not quite.
 Today, we’re going to tell you why a customized cash flow plan is one of the most valuable tools business owners have at their disposal.
-At the same time, we’ll also share tips you won’t want to miss for managing your cash flow.
+We’ll also share tips you won’t want to miss for managing your cash flow.